-After buying an umbrella, we wandered along the open markets lining the streets that sold waving cats and other random trinkets of red and gold: The colours of Chinatowns around the world.
+After buying an umbrella, we wandered along the open markets lining the streets that sold waving cats and other random trinkets of red and gold: The colors of Chinatowns around the world.

-Red and gold lanterns swayed on lines strung in zig zag patterns above the rainy streets; lined by terraced shopfronts with shutters rimmed in vibrant colours.
+Red and gold lanterns swayed on lines strung in zig-zag patterns above the rainy streets; lined by terraced shopfronts with shutters rimmed in vibrant colors.

 We had planned to visit Raffles for the iconic Singapore Sling cocktail at the Long Bar but then I remembered that I hate gin, and so we just wandered into the inner courtyard for a look instead.

 Next to the grandeur of buildings such as these, the rowdy Clarke Quay and Boat Quay seemed gaudy and over the top.

 Lined with Irish Bars and chain restaurants, it felt like I was back in Vegas but on a much smaller scale.
 Business-suited corps spilled out of bars and onto the pavement, getting their drink on after a hard day pushing pencils.

 Clarke Quay is the flashier of the two and is basically a pedestrian mall that is sheltered by giant futuristic umbrellas.
 At night, there were colorful lights strobing above the pedestrians and music blaring out of every establishment along the mall.
 Not really my cup of tea but worth visiting for the show of lights.

 The cleverly designed Helix Bridge was one of my favorite spots in the city at night.
 Beautifully accented with electric blue LED lights, the bridge has viewpoints along its length that afford lovely views of the city across the water, the imposing structure of Marina Bay Sands, and the bridge itself.